我要评分

 --sort

-Displays the current IPVS connection status.
+Displays the current IPVS connections, sorted by connection count.

 Checks the number of connections.

-Clear rules
+Clear rule

 ipvsadm -C

-Save rule.
+Save rule

 ipvsadm -S